Learned Hallucination Detection in Black-Box LLMs using Token-level Entropy Production Rate: Limitations

 \section{Limitations}

-While our proposed methods demonstrate promising results for one-shot, black-box hallucination detection, several limitations warrant acknowledgment.
-First, our experiments were conducted on contemporary mid-sized LLMs (ranging from approximately 8B to 24B parameters).
-The performance of our methods on very large-scale models (e.g., 100B+ parameters) remains untested and may differ.
-Second, the current study focuses on QA tasks that typically yield relatively short, factual answers.
-We did not study tasks requiring extensive multi-step reasoning or very lengthy outputs, where the aggregated EPR signal might become less distinct or where different types of uncertainty could dominate.
-Finally, our approach, like many other uncertainty-based methods, is inherently limited in its ability to detect "high-certainty hallucinations"~~\cite{simhiTrustMeIm2025}—instances where the model generates incorrect information with low output entropy (i.e., high confidence).
-If a LLM has strongly learned erroneous facts during its pre-training or fine-tuning, entropic measures based on output probabilities may not flag such confident fabrications.
+While our methods demonstrate promising results for one-shot, black-box hallucination detection, several limitations warrant acknowledgment.
+First, our experiments were conducted on mid-sized LLMs (approximately 8B–24B parameters).
+Performance on bigger models (e.g., 100B+ parameters or closed-source APIs like GPT-5) remains to be tested.
+Second, the current study focuses on QA tasks that yield relatively short, factual answers.
+We did not study tasks requiring extensive multi-step reasoning or lengthy outputs, where the aggregated entropy signal might become less distinct or different types of uncertainty could dominate.
+Moreover, the method may produce false positives by flagging model hesitation related to stylistic choices or sentence formulation, as opposed to uncertainty about the factual content of the answer.
+This effect was observed to be more pronounced at the beginning of generated sequences.
+Finally, our approach, like many other uncertainty-based methods, is inherently limited in its ability to detect "high-certainty hallucinations"~\cite{simhiTrustMeIm2025}—instances where the model generates incorrect information with low output entropy (i.e., high confidence) due to memorization errors.
+If an LLM has strongly learned erroneous facts during its training, entropic measures based on output probabilities may not flag such confident fabrications.